 Applying for College

-- Work hard and do well in high school: Earning good grades and maintaining a good grade point average (GPA) shows colleges students are dedicated to their education.
+Earning good grades and maintaining a good grade point average shows colleges that students are dedicated to their education.

 These rigorous classes give students an idea of how college courses work.
 Good grades and high test scores from these classes show admissions offices that students can succeed.
-They can also help students receive tuition discounts.
+Additionally, students can earn college credits by meeting certain score requirements.

 These exams tell colleges and universities just how ready students are to tackle post-secondary work.
-Neither the ACT nor the SAT require students to provide a Social Security number.
+Neither the ACT nor the SAT requires students to provide a Social Security number.

 The Search for Schools